YasamanFarhangi/Internet_Engineering/syllabus.md

 permalink: /syllabus/
 ---
  Basically, the course is made of 3 main parts.
 In each part particular subjects will be taught.
-## Part I:
+# Part I:
-- Protocols and APIs for Network Programming
+- Protocols and APIs for Network Programming:
--   Transport layer
+#   Transport layer
 -       1) Brief review of UDP & TCP
 -       2) Socket programming